 Video posted on U.S. Defense contractor Raytheon’s Twitter account, appear to show future laser weapon systems that that can stop enemy hypersonic missiles.

-Hypersonic weapons are highly maneuverable, travel many times the speed of sound, and allow for the destruction of targets anywhere in the world in less than an hour.
+Hypersonic weapons are travel many times the speed of sound, and allow for the destruction of targets anywhere in the world in less than an hour.
 The new generation missiles are a growing and extremely complex threat to US and allies national interests.

 “Potential adversaries are developing sophisticated ballistic and cruise missile systems, with increased speed, range, accuracy and lethality,” Undersecretary of Defense for Policy John C. Rood told last month the Senate Armed Services Committee’s strategic forces subcommittee at a hearing on missile defense policies and programs.